Weston content protection

 relax()

-Relax the censored-visibility constrain
+relax the censored-visibility constrain

 Do not enforce censored-visibility of the wl_surface contents on non-secure-outputs.
 See weston_protected_surface for the description.